U.S. to allow small knives to be carried onto airplanes

 Castelveter said the TSA had implemented a number of safety measures, including reinforced cockpit doors, allowing some pilots to be armed and federal air marshals on board airplanes.
 He said those measures would help ensure safety of the passengers and crew.

-At Ronald Reagan Washington National Airport in Washington, travelers reacted to the change with alarm.
+At Ronald Reagan Washington National Airport in Washington, travellers reacted to the change with alarm.

 "I would say, what were you thinking?
 Because it's ludicrous to think of allowing knives on a plane," said Deborah Debare.
 "They are as dangerous as guns."

-Another traveler, David Veeder, said that when it came to knives and blades, even small instruments could pose a danger.
+Another traveller, David Veeder, said that when it came to knives and blades, even small instruments could pose a danger.

 "I'd prefer they had nothing," he said.